wazuh/wazuh-documentation/source/installation-guide/deployment-options/index.rst

 - :ref:`Installation from sources <installation_from_sources>`: Installing Wazuh from source means installing the Wazuh manager and agent without using a package manager.
 You compile the source code and copy the binaries to your computer instead.

+**Integrations:**

+- :ref:`Integration with Elastic Stack basic license <basic_installation_guide>`: As an alternative to Open Distro for Elasticsearch, you can install Wazuh using the Elastic Stack basic license option.
+It contains everything included in the open source version under the Apache 2.0 license, plus some additional capabilities such as Elastic Stack Security features, Kibana alerting, and others.
+According to your chosen configuration, Wazuh and Elastic Stack are installed on the same host, as an all-in-one deployment, on a separate host as a single-node or multi-node cluster.

+- :ref:`Integration with Splunk <installation_splunk>`: You install Wazuh along with Splunk Enterprise, including the Splunk forwarder and the Wazuh Splunk app.
+This can be done as a single instance or as a multi-instance cluster, depending on the size of your environment.

 .. toctree::
     :hidden: